michaelb/sniprun/README.md

 nnoremap fc :SnipReplMemoryClean<CR>
 ```

+Make sure that those remaps DO NOT overlap with your own existing maps or default ones (such as the 'find' usage for the suggested maps) in a workflow-breaking way!

 ## Support levels and languages

 As of writing, languages can be supported up to different extents: